Financial-Times/ft-frontend-build/README.md

 * `bowerPolyfills` *[]*: Paths to polyfills installed via bower.
 Note that e.g. `event-listeners/EventListener.polyfill.min.js` will be copied to `js/polyfills/event-listeners.js` in the built app
 * `srcPolyfills` *[]*: Paths to polyfills not installed via bower.
 Note that e.g. `src/path/vendor/es6-promises.js` will be copied to `js/polyfills/es6-promises.js` in the built app
 * `watch` *{}*: Configuration to be passed in to grunt-contrib-watch.
 By default ft-frontend-build's `watch` task watches for changes in all scss and js files in your bower or src directories
+* `templating`: Configuration object for constructing your app's templates when they require origami modules' templates.
+The `type` property (currently only accepting the value 'hogan-express') specifies the templating system you are using, and the remaining properties specify options for parsing the templates

+#### Hogan-express templating options

+*Note that after the build has completed a json file `ft-frontend-template-map.json` will be created in the root of your project and this should be required when registerin gpartials with express.*

+*`srcDirectory` *'./templates/'*: The directory where your templates are located *`overrides` *{}*: Object containing variables in origami templates whose values shoudl be rewritten e.g.

+          'o-ft-header': { // will run over all variables in o-ft-header's template
+              _namespace: 'header', // will replace 'o-ft-header.' with 'header.' as the namespace for all variables in the template
+              'topbar-items': 'o-ft-legacy-signin' // will replace {{o-ft-header.topbar-items}} with {{> o-ft-legacy-signin}} i.e. allows you to replace a placeholder variable with another module's template
+              encodedLocation: 'encodedLocation' // replaces {{o-ft-header.encodedLocation}} with {{encodedLocation}}
+              advert: '> promo1' // replaces {{o-ft-header.advert}} with {{> promo1}}
+          }

 ## Running using the CLI